Tucupita Marcano Player Props: Pirates vs. Mets

 Mets Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 15th in the league.

-- The Mets have the 23rd-ranked team ERA among all MLB pitching staffs (4.68).
+- The Mets' 4.81 team ERA ranks 26th among all league pitching staffs.

-- The Mets surrender the third-most home runs in baseball (88 total, 1.4 per game).
+- Mets pitchers combine to give up the third-most home runs in baseball (90 total, 1.4 per game).

-- The right-hander last appeared on Saturday against the Toronto Blue Jays, when he went 5 1/3 innings, allowing one earned run while giving up five hits.
+- In his last appearance on Sunday, the right-hander tossed 2 2/3 innings against the Toronto Blue Jays, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.